-If you have written and mastered the entry to practice or Board Examination in another province that is affiliated with Canadian Massage Therapist Alliance (CMTA), or are a member of the College in a legislated province (British Columbia, Ontario, New Brunswick, Prince Edward Island or Newfoundland/Labrador), we require a letter of good standing from the College/Association to which you belong.
+You may join the MTAS without writing our Member Qualifying Examination if you have written and mastered the entry to practice or Board Examination in another province that is affiliated with Canadian Massage Therapist Alliance (CMTA), or are a member of the College in a legislated province (British Columbia, Ontario, New Brunswick, Prince Edward Island or Newfoundland/Labrador).

-Complete the MTAS membership application form and submit your annual fees, along with a copy of your current CPR level C and Standard First Aid certificate, a copy of your malpractice and liability insurance certificate and a copy of your school transcript or diploma.
+Complete the MTAS membership application form and submit your annual fees, along with the documents noted below.
 Also include proof of any continuing education you have completed.

 If you qualify for membership, we invite you to contact the MTAS office to receive a registration application form, or download the form here.
 Fees are prorated according to the month in which you join.

 1. What are the benefits of becoming a member of MTAS?

 Strong provincial organization with over 840 therapists.

 Exclusive contracts with WCB and SGI and recognition by all other third party insurers.

 Members' preferred rates for liability and malpractice insurance through Dusyk & Barlow Insurance Brokers in Regina.